Prince Harry accuses Associated Newspapers of 'criminality'

 "My brother and I were relatively young at the time (I was just 21) and we were having private conversations about photographs of our dead mother which had been put into the public domain."

-In his witness statement, Prince Harry said the Royal Family had been withholding information from him about the possibility of taking legal action in response to media intrusions.
+In his witness statement, Prince Harry said the Royal Family - which he referred to as the Institution - had been withholding information from him about the possibility of taking legal action in response to media intrusions.

-Harry says he only started talking to a senior lawyer for the Royal Family when he began dating his now wife and "defamatory stories" were published.
+He said he only started talking to a senior lawyer for the Royal Family when he began dating his now wife and "defamatory stories" were published.

-He eventually became aware he could take legal action over phone hacking in 2018, he says.
+The prince eventually became aware he could take legal action over phone hacking in 2018, he says.

 "The Institution made it clear that we did not need to know anything about phone hacking and it was made clear to me that the Royal Family did not sit in the witness box because that could open up a can of worms," he said.